Smart Contract-Based Token Development Services

 ERC-20 standard has nine functions.
 Complexity starts with extensions:

 ERC-20Permit (EIP-2612) — gasless approve via signature.
 User signs permit(owner, spender, value, deadline, v, r, s) off-chain, spender calls permit() + transferFrom() in one transaction.
 Removes separate approve step.
 Risk: signature can be intercepted — need deadline and nonce checking.
+We always implement EIP-712 typed structured data to prevent signature malleability.

 ERC-20Votes (EIP-5805) — snapshot balances for governance.
 Checkpoint system stores balance history by block number. getPastVotes(address, blockNumber) returns balance at proposal creation, not current.
 Prevents flash loan governance: can't borrow tokens and vote in one transaction.

 Rebasing tokens (stETH, Ampleforth) — balanceOf changes automatically through internal shares ratio.
 High integration complexity: most DeFi protocols don't work correctly with rebasing without non-rebasing wrapper.
+We've deployed wrappers that decouple balance from share price for Uniswap compatibility.

 Fee-on-transfer tokens — percentage cut on every transfer.
 Breaks AMM calculations: pool receives less than expected.
 Uniswap v2/v3 don't support natively — needs special pair/router.
+We’ve built custom routers that handle fee-on-transfer tokens without reverting.

 Tokenomics isn't Excel table summing to 100%.
 It's incentive model that either works long-term or creates selling pressure killing the project.

-Inflationary model (Ethereum post-Merge, Curve) — new tokens generated to incentivize participants.
-Need balance: emission should be <= value captured by protocol.
+Emission Schedule and Inflation — Fixed supply (Bitcoin model) works for store-of-value, but for utility tokens you need controlled inflation.
+Inflationary model (like Ethereum post-Merge) generates new tokens to incentivize participants.
+Key balance: emission should be <= value captured by protocol.
 If protocol earns $100k/month but emission is $500k/month in market value — constant selling pressure inevitable.
+We model these scenarios using Python simulations with cadCAD for complex systems.

 Category Typical Range Risk